LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Experiments

 \subsection{Qualitative Comparison}

 LoRA-Composer is evaluated without using image-based conditions across four benchmarks in multi-concept customization scenarios.
 The results are displayed in \cref{fig: comparison}.
-It can be seen that Cones2\cite{cones2} faces concept confusion, unable to clearly capture concept characteristics.
-In contrast, inpainting-based models like Anydoor\cite{chen2023anydoor} and Paint by Example\cite{yang2023paint} retain certain concept features, such as glasses and gray curly hair as illustrated in the first row, but struggle with detailed attributes, especially facial features.
-Mix-of-Show\cite{gu2023mixofshow} also suffers from concept confusion, as seen in the first row where glasses are incorrectly placed on a man.
+It can be seen that Cones2~\cite{cones2} faces concept confusion, unable to clearly capture concept characteristics.
+In contrast, inpainting-based models like Anydoor~\cite{chen2023anydoor} and Paint by Example~\cite{yang2023paint} retain certain concept features, such as glasses and gray curly hair as illustrated in the first row, but struggle with detailed attributes, especially facial features.
+These approaches also lead to disproportionate foreground elements and unnatural integration of foreground and background.
+Mix-of-Show~\cite{gu2023mixofshow} also suffers from concept confusion, as seen in the first row where glasses are incorrectly placed on a man to the left.
 Furthermore, in the second and third rows, two people are completely vanishing.
 Differently, our method successfully synthesizes images that accurately incorporate all subjects with their correct characteristics, showcasing enhanced performance in multi-concept synthesis and attribute accuracy.
+Additional qualitative comparison results and results using image-based condition guidance are provided \cref{fig: more_comparison} and \cref{fig: condition_comparison} in the Appendix.